radu-constantin/neighborhood-app.github.io/technical_decisions/main_language.md

 - slower development due to having to define types and interfaces;
 - external packages need to have a corresponding type package in order to work correctly.

-According to the above pros and cons JavaScript is simpler and faster if you want to quickly prototype a feature, but overall we decided that the extra safety features provided by TypeScript were worth the time investment required to learn it.
+Putting the pros and cons on the scales, JavaScript is simpler and faster if you want to quickly prototype a feature, but, overall, we decided that the extra safety features provided by TypeScript were worth the time investment required to learn it and the slightly slower development times.